 Injured marine mammal resources in Prince William Sound that are not recovering are harbor seals and sea otters.
 Harbor seals in PWS and the northern Gulf of Alaska have been declining for over a decade.
 The EVOS caused additional mortality in the spill area.
-In the four years since the EVOS, seal numbers have not shown any indication of recovery.
-In contrast, seals in southeast Alaska and Canada appear healthy and increasing.
+In the four years since the EVOS, harbor seal numbers have not shown any indication of recovery.
+In contrast, harbor seals in southeast Alaska and Canada appear healthy and increasing.
 The reasons for the general decline in the northern Gulf and PWS are unknown, but limited (or changing) availability of prey, particularly forage fishes, has been suggested as a cause for the decline.
-It is not possible, however, to eliminate other causes such as disease, predation by killer whales, harvest, or take by fisheries, or several of these factors in combination.
-Of these factors, hypotheses relating to prey limitation, predations, and resource exploitation were given highest priorities (Table 2).
-The specific priority research hypotheses: (1) The decline in harbor seals in PWS (and the Gulf) has occurred primarily because of changes in the availability of prey, particularly forage fishes; (2)Predation by killer whales has caused or exacerbated the harbor seal decline, and/or prevented recovery; and (3)Current declines and lack of recovery in harbor seals are due to anthropogenic causes (fisheries take, subsistence harvest, disturbance).
+It is not possible, however, to eliminate other causes such as disease, predation by killer whales, subsistence harvest, or incidental take by fisheries, or any of these factors in combination.
+Of these factors, hypotheses relating to prey limitation, predation, and resource exploitation were given highest priorities (Table 2).
+The specific priority research hypotheses for harbor seals are: (1) the decline in harbor seals in PWS (and the Gulf) has occurred primarily because of changes in the availability of prey, particularly forage fishes; (2) predation by killer whales has caused or exacerbated the harbor seal decline, and/or prevented recovery; and (3) current declines and lack of recovery in harbor seals are due to anthropogenic causes (fisheries take, subsistence harvest, disturbance).

 Prior to the EVOS, sea otters in PWS had been increasing and expanding their range into new areas of the Sound.
 Several thousand sea otters died immediately following the EVOS.
 Furthermore, in the two years following the spill, mortality of prime age adults continued to be abnormally high and juvenile survival was lower in the oiled area than in unoiled eastern PWS.
 As of 1993, overall numbers of otters in the spill area appear to be increasing, but densities remain low in some affected areas.
 Adult mortality appears to have returned to normal, but juvenile survival is still lower in the oiled area.
-It is unknown whether this persistent difference between eastern and western PWS is due to differences in habitat or residual effects of the EVOS.
-For sea otters, high priority was given to questions focused on continued impacts of oiling, both by direct toxicity and altered community structure, and on prey limitation on recovery.
-Specific research hypotheses relative to these factors are:

-(1) Direct exposure to hydrocarbons and/or ingestion of contaminated prey has impacted current or future survival and reproductive success of sea otters in PWS; and (2) EVOS-induced changes in populations of benthic prey species have limited re-occupation of sea otter habitat and the recovery of sea otters in oiled areas.
+It is unknown whether this persistent difference between eastern and western PWS is due to differences in habitat or to residual effects of the EVOS.
+For sea otters, high priority was given to questions focused on the continued impacts of oiling, both by direct toxicity and altered community structure, and on prey limitations on recovery.
+Specific research hypotheses for sea otters relative to these factors are: (1) direct exposure to hydrocarbons and/or ingestion of contaminated prey has impacted survival and reproductive success of sea otters in PWS; and (2) EVOS induced changes in populations of benthic prey species have limited re-occupation of sea otter habitat and the recovery of sea otters in oiled areas.